 “Somebody out there loves your work.
 Maybe they just haven’t seen it yet.”

-Find out more about The John Rylands Library.
+Find out more about the John Rylands Research Institute and Library.

 Follow Rosie and chat with her on @rosieauthor and on Instagram at @rosiegarlandwriter